kicker22004/ECO_LINUX_SERVER_MANAGER/README.md

 DON'T INSTALL THIS RIGHT NOW (3/14/18).
 IT'S CURRENTLY BROKEN AND WILL CAUSE MORE ISSUES THEN NEEDED.
 PLEASE STAND BY.

+STEPS TO MOVE FROM 0.1.4 - 2.0!!

+ We will be backing up your world and them moving it all over.
+This seems to be the best way to handle this.
+ Start by stopping your current world!

+ `ELSM stop`

+      * cp -a /opt/ELSM/Server/. $HOME/ELSMBACKUP

+    Check that your server files are in the new location.
+      * ls $HOME/ELSMBACKUP

+    If all is good then continue.
+DO NOT IF YOUR FILES WERE NOT LISTED ON THE LAST COMMAND!!!!!
+      * sudo rm -rf /opt/ELSM

+    That is going to remove ELSM from your server.
+Follow the steps below and have ELSM create a new world, Use Little_Big_planet for speed.(Same version you were running is best.
+Example EcoServer_v0.7.2.3

+    Once you have created the user below and made the world go ahead and stop it again.
+      * rm -rf /opt/ELSM/Server/ECO/*      (If you named your server something else with ELSM then use that name instead of ECO.
+    Now move your server over to your new folder.

+      * cp -a $HOME/ELSMBACKUP/. /opt/ELSM/Server/ECO/    (Again change ECO for your folder name if different.)

+      That should do it.

 YOU NEVER WANT TO RUN THIS AS ROOT USER...
 IT WILL BREAK 100% OF THE TIME.

 So lets make a user using root.